 - Please email firstname.lastname@example.org with any questions.

 Brad Rozman lived for music.
 He discovered a love for drumming at a young age and pursued this passion with vigor for the rest of his life.
-In the early days, he formed garage bands with his musician friends and led the drum line in the Virginia (MN) High School marching band.
+In the early days, he formed garage bands with musician friends and led the drum line in the Virginia High School marching band.
 After high school, he went on to study percussion performance at St. Cloud State University and the University of Illinois-Urbana.
-When he returned to Minnesota from graduate school, Brad became involved in many music-making endeavors in the Duluth area, most notably as the drummer for the bands High Volt Rustler and Equal Exchange.
+When he returned to Minnesota after graduate school, Brad became involved in many music-making endeavors in the Duluth area, most notably as drummer for the bands High Volt Rustler and Equal Exchange.
+Brad’s life was cut short in May 2009 when he died unexpectedly of a seizure